nvaccess/addon-datastore/README.md

 ### Why GitHub Pull Requests?
 - GitHub is where much of the NVDA development ecosystem is already based.
 - Handles all the of the CRUD ([create, read, update, delete](https://en.wikipedia.org/wiki/CRUD)) for users, authentication is handled, and we can determine how a user relates to an addon repository and what their permissions are for that repository.
-Are they actually an owner / maintainer?
 - GitHub PR's keep a record of the outcomes of automated checks.
-They also faciliate discussion should there be any confusion or disagreement with the outcome.
+  They also facilitate discussion should there be any confusion or disagreement with the outcome.
 - GitHub PR's provided an atomic view of a store submission.
 - The status (open / merged / closed) of the PR is clear.